deepset-ai/haystack/README.md

 **What**

 To build modern search pipelines, you need two things: powerful building blocks and a flexible way to stick them together.
 The `Pipeline` class is built exactly for this purpose and enables many search scenarios beyond QA.
-The core idea: you can make a Directed Acyclic Graph (DAG) where each node is one "building block" (Reader, Retriever, Generator ...).
+The core idea: you can make a Directed Acyclic Graph (DAG) where each node is one "building block" (Reader, Retriever, Generator, and so on).

 **Available Options**